unconvent/EVAA/GUIDE.md

 ## Example Pricing (Demo)

 The pricing section demonstrates Stripe Checkout, intervals, and plan gates.
 BoilerKitt itself is free and open source; swap the price IDs to match your own product when you use this template.
+It now includes an urgency banner with a live countdown.
+The countdown persists locally so it doesn’t reset on refresh.

 ---